 Without disability insurance, you could lose a significant amount of income and all that your income supports if you’re in a bad accident, lose your vision, or suffer an illness that affects your ability to practice medicine.
 Even if the disability is temporary, you could fall behind on your mortgage or car payments, rack up more debt, and be forced to sell valuable items or tap into retirement accounts for needed cash.

-Even if you have coverage through a group plan, you may want to strongly consider an individual physicians disability policy.
-Group plans typically offer less in benefits than individual policies.
-Also, your ability to have coverage is contingent on being employed by the company or a member of the organization sponsoring the group plan, and group plans can be cancelled at any time; individual insurance remains in force as long as you pay the premiums.
+Even if you have coverage through a group plan, you may want to strongly consider an individual physician disability policy.
+Group plans typically offer fewer benefits than individual policies.
+Also, your ability to have coverage is contingent on being employed by the company or a member of the organization sponsoring the group plan, and group plans can be canceled at any time; individual insurance remains in force as long as you pay the premiums.

-Understanding how your medical speciality impacts your disability insurance rates
+Understanding how your medical specialty impacts your disability insurance rates

 Speaking of premiums, your medical specialty greatly determines how much you will pay for disability coverage.